 § 2.2-3706.1.
-Disclosure of law-enforcement records; criminal incident information and certain criminal investigative files; limitations.
+(Effective until July 1, 2026) Disclosure of law-enforcement records; criminal incident information and certain criminal investigative files; limitations.

 A. For purposes of this section:

 "Criminal investigative files" means any documents and information, including complaints, court orders, memoranda, notes, diagrams, maps, photographs, correspondence, reports, witness statements, and evidence, relating to a criminal investigation or prosecution, other than criminal incident information subject to disclosure in accordance with subsection B.